Inner Hero banner Image

 Our team of immigration solicitors can help by advising on whether this route provides the best fit, assessing the documentation, assisting with drafting documents as required and preparing and submitting the required visa application.

 We provide a responsive, full-service approach to ensure every visa matter is dealt with successfully and with a short lead time between instructions and grant of visa clearance.
-With Freeths expert immigration support, you can be confident of securing the required immigration permission to enter the UK as a Permitted Paid Engagement Visitor.
+With our expert immigration solicitors, you can be confident of securing the required immigration permission to enter the UK as a Permitted Paid Engagement Visitor.

 Get in touch